-Yes, You can’t miss the World’s 4th most popular destination for International Students
+Yes, You can’t miss the World’s 4th most popular destination for International Students. you can take admission in the following are 3 intakes in Canada and experience the best of life.

 Like many other countries, Canada also has a straight forward Education System divided into these chronological levels of certification/titles for those who want to Study in Canada:

-Most international students opting for Canada will choose to pursue their Bachelors or Master’s Degree from Universities in Canada.
+In Canada, each province and territory are responsible for its higher education at all the educational levels within it including universities, there is no federal accreditation.
+This means that each province and territory in Canada set their own standards of higher education in Canada and manage the issues if any, and these are strict to ensure quality.
+Most international students opting for Canada will choose to pursue their Bachelors or Masters in Canada.
 To know more about Education System in Canada, Click Here: All You Need to Know About Canada’s Education System

-If you’re thinking to move to Canada and think of whether that stays stable is not gonna happen.
+If you’re thinking of moving to Canada and think of whether that stays stable is not gonna happen.
 Because Canada is indeed a huge country.
-Canada is uniquely engraved realm of God on this planet.
+Canada is uniquely engraved in the realm of God on this planet.
 As the country has five time zones along with the long stretching of Pacific and Atlantic ocean.

 Public Safety Canada is a single entity unit to protect the people in Canada from crime, terrorism and natural disasters.
 It is connected with all the other federal entities and co-ordinates with them.
 The benefit of a single entity for safety means a highly prioritised and organised system to ensure the safety of the people.

-Work off-campus: Working off-campus means you are studying but have a permission to work outside the campus solely.
+Working off-campus means you are studying but have permission to work outside the campus solely.
 Here also, you need to have a valid work consent as well as institutes permission along with the study in Canada permit.

 Also, it depends where you live again.
-For example, If you choose to study at the University of Toronto and living in near St. George, it would be costlier abodes.
+For example, If you choose to study at the University of Toronto and live in near St. George, it would be Costlier abodes.
 A room near St. George cost you approx. $625 whereas the same near University of Toronto, $530 to $540.
 Whereas for 1, 2 and 3 BHK apartments, an average of $1200, 1600 and 2000 approximately.

 Canada is a modern and well-equipped country.
 You will meet a lot of new people and learn more things about the culture, people, and technologies.
 You will enjoy classy amenities, concerts, sports facilities and a widening scope for developing your knowledge out of the box.
 Canada also provides a facility for Olympic level sports.